Concrete vs. Cement Part I

 Type V: contains no more than 5% C3A for high sulfate resistance.

 Because of the different types of cement mixtures possible to form concrete, concrete quality control is all about moisture measurement of the water vapor within the slab.
 While the new floor is curing and drying (two different processes), contractors measure moisture content as relative humidity (RH) by placing probes inside drilled holes in the slab.
 Each probe has a sensor which feeds RH data to a hand-held meter.
-Relative humidity is displayed by percentage, and RH can vary in different locations and depths of any concrete slab.
+RH is displayed by percentage, and RH can vary in different locations and depths of any concrete slab.
 Concrete slab moisture problems occur when the slab’s RH has not reached the levels necessary for the chosen flooring or finish application.

 Latest posts by Jason Spangler (see all)